cubewise-code/tm1py/README.rst

 into the command-line.
-This will print out the installed version of Python and switch to an interactive mode where you can code Python.
+This will print out the installed version of Python.

 If you didn't check the checkbox during the installation you can type